 Keep looking if you have any interest in the stainless steel Outset Locking Tongs.
 At 17.5 inches, they could have been shorter, and its locking mechanism had somewhat of a flimsy feel.
 They were able to be slightly bent with very little pressure from the fingertip.

 The large (freakishly so) tong heads on the GrillPro 40240 Stainless Steel 16-inch Turner/Steel Tong Combination should not be bothered with (not to mention it’s constructed flimsily).

-The foldable grill tongs in the Cuisinart CIT-201 are no differently priced than our main OXO choice.
+The foldable grill tongs in the Cuisinart CIT-201 are no differently priced than the main OXO choice in this write-up.
 And since they’re foldable, storing them is a cinch.
 But they’re shorter by an inch, are unlockable, and for the most part the body is made of plastic.

 The tongs in the Weber Style 6441 are $3 cheaper than the lockable 16-inch OXO Good Grips tongs, but the Weber’s cupped heads makes them awkward for picking stuff up.

 The tongs in the three-piece Coleman BBQ Tool Set are short, flimsy, and don’t have a lock.

 While these stainless steel Brinkman tongs appear to be a $7 (or less) bargain, after trying them out, the wooden handles seemed cheaply manufactured.
 The tong’s tips are recessed deeply, making them really good when you want salad picked up but a dud for working with what you’re grilling up.